-Re Section 11 Loads/actions, load/action effects and resistance
+Re Section 11 Loads, load effects and resistance

-Design loads/actions as mentioned in the first subsection, comprise functional, environmental and accidental loads/actions, inter alia fire and explosive loads/actions, which form the basis for design and operation of installations, systems and equipment.
-As regards definitions of the terms design accidental load/action and dimensioning accidental load/action, reference is made to Section 3.
+Design loads as mentioned in the first subsection, comprise functional, environmental and accidental loads, inter alia fire and explosive loads, which form the basis for design and operation of installations, systems and equipment.
+As regards definitions of the terms design accidental load and dimensioning accidental load, reference is made to Section 3.

-Functional loads/actions as mentioned in the fifth subsection, mean, in the case of load-bearing structures, permanent and variable loads/actions.
+Functional loads as mentioned in the fifth subsection, mean, in the case of load-bearing structures, permanent and variable loads.

-Dimensioning loads/actions as mentioned in the third and sixth subsection, comprise functional, environmental and accidental loads/actions, inter alia fire and explosive loads/actions.
+Dimensioning loads as mentioned in the third and sixth subsection, comprise functional, environmental and accidental loads, inter alia fire and explosive loads.

-In order to fulfil the requirements related to load-bearing structures, the standards NORSOK N-001 and NORSOK N-003 should be used.
-In addition, NORSOK N-004 should be used for steel structures.
+In order to fulfil the requirements related to load-bearing structures, the standards NORSOK N-001, NORSOK N-003 and NORSOK N-004 should be used.

-In order to assess the loss of main safety functions as mentioned in the third subsection, the standard NORSOK Z-013 Appendix B should be used.
+In order to assess the loss of main safety functions as mentioned in the third subsection, the standard NORSOK Z-013 Appendix A should be used.

-The NORSOK S-001 standard should be used for accidental loads/actions, in particular Chapter 5.6, in addition to other standards mentioned in these instructions.
-Special fire conditions such as jet fires, underventilated fires in modules, fire on the sea and the like may require additional calculation of fire loads / actions.
-For mobile facilities that are not production facilities, and that are registered in a national ship register, DNVGL-OS-A101 Paragraph 2 can be used as an alternative.
+The NORSOK S-001 standard should be used for accidental loads, in particular Chapter 5.6, in addition to other standards mentioned in these instructions.
+Special fire conditions such as jet fires, under-ventilated fires in modules, fire on the sea and the like may require additional calculation of fire loads / actions.
+For mobile facilities that are not production facilities, and that are registered in a national ship register, DNV-OS-A101 Paragraph 2 can be used as an alternative.

-For facilities that are intended to leave the field due to bad weather forecasts, the values for environmental loads/actions connected with the least favourable of the following factors may be used:
+For facilities that are intended to leave the field due to bad weather forecasts, the values for environmental loads connected with the least favourable of the following factors may be used: